-The team at N’Stuff Music, in Pittsburgh, are proud to show off their awesome new studio – completed using our faux brick panels and faux stone ledgers.
+The team at N’Stuff Music, in Pittsburgh, are proud to show off their awesome new studio design – completed using Cambridge Aged Brick panels and Light Gray ledgers.

 The steel town of Pittsburgh has always had a rich musical heritage, giving birth not only to the great tradition of piano jazz, but also some of its greatest proponents – Earl Hines, Erroll Gardner and Sonny Clark.

 Pittsburgh’s passion for piano explains the continued popularity of the city’s famous Pianos N’ Stuff store – founded in 1968 and today recognized as one of the city’s leading music stores (leading them to rebrand as N’ Stuff, since they carry much more than pianos today.)

 We recently received an email from the NStuff team, telling us about the incredible new studio they’d created using our products.